Gra Adiam

-Gra Adiam is a river of the Nile basin.
-Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows southward where its name changes into Bitchoqo.
-It empties in Giba and finally Tekezé River.
+The Gra Adiam is a river of the Nile basin.
+Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows southward where its name changes to Bitchoqo.
+It empties in the Giba and finally Tekezé River.

 Characteristics

 It is a confined ephemeral river, locally meandering in its narrow alluvial plain, with an average slope gradient of 74 metres per kilometre.
 With its tributaries, the river has cut a deep gorge.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.

 The magnitude of floods in this river has however been decreased due to interventions in the catchment.